Your rights

 These criteria determine whether you are covered by your employer’s mandatory occupational injury coverage.

-The occupational injury insurance does not only cover employees; other groups are also covered by NAV’s occupational injury scheme.
+The occupational injury insurance does not only cover employees; other groups are also covered by Nav’s occupational injury scheme.
 See what applies to the various groups.

 Employees have occupational injury coverage while working, at their place of work and during working hours.
 An apprentice has the same occupational injury coverage as an employee.
 National Insurance defines who is considered an employee (lovdata.no) (in Norwegian).